-The LHC experiments have been able to search for new particles very robustly over a broad range of properties.
+The LHC experiments have been able to search for new particles very robustly using a broad range of techniques.
 In this section, we will discuss how higher energies and luminoisities at hadron colliders and new capabilities of lepton colliders will extend these searches.

-Models of Higgs condensation and other TeV-scale phenomena based on different underlying principles make 853 qualitatively different predictions for the quantum numbers and mass relations of the new particle spectrum.
-854 Thus, the first discovery of a new particle beyond the Standard Model will define a direction for an extensive 855 research program, one that will be carried out over decades with multiple, complementary, experiments.
-856 In this section, we will emphasize the comparative reach of proposed collider programs to make this first 857 discovery.
-Examples of the consequences of such a discovery will be given in Section 1.11.
-We will have room 858 to discuss only a limited number of examples.
-The full range of searches for new particles accessible to TeV 859 energy experiments is described in the New Particles and Forces working group report [44].
-860
+Models of Higgs condensation and other TeV-scale phenomena based on the various underlying principles discussed in Section 3.2.2 make qualitatively different predictions for the quantum numbers and mass relations of the new particle spectrum.
+Thus, the first discovery of a new particle beyond the Standard Model will define a direction for an extensive research program, one that will be carried out over decades with multiple, complementary, experiments.
+In this section, we will emphasize the comparative reach of proposed collider programs to make this first discovery.
+Examples of the consequences of such a discovery will be given in Section 3.11.
+We will have room to discuss only a limited number of examples.
+The full range of searches for new particles accessible to TeV energy experiments is described in the New Particles and Forces working group report [44].

 The dependence or search reach on luminosity deserves comment.
-Away from kinematic limits for a given collider energy, parton-parton luminosity functions scale such that increasing the parton-parton center of mass energy by a factor 2 decreases the luminosity by a factor 10.
+Away from kinematic limits for a given collider energy, parton-parton luminosity functions scale such that increasing the parton-parton center-of-mass energy by a factor 2 decreases the luminosity by a factor of 10.
 This rule, which implies that a factor of 10 in luminosity increases search reach by a factor of 2 in mass, must break down at masses near the kinematic limit.
 At the 14 TeV LHC, the reach increase falls off from the canonical factor of 2 for pair-produced particles with masses well above 1 TeV.

-867 1.8.1 New Vector Bosons
+3.8.1 New Vector Bosons

-We begin by discussing particles that show up in collider experiments as distinct resonances.
+Some predicted particles would show up in collider experiments as distinct resonances.
 An example is a color-singlet vector boson associated with an extension of the Yang-Mills symmetry group beyond that of the SM.
 Such bosons are required in many contexts, including models with left-right symmetric weak interactions at high energy, models of the Higgsino mass in SUSY, and models with extra dimensions.
-Models of Higgs

-872 composite structure often require breaking of a larger gauge group to the SM symmetry group.
+Models of Higgs composite structure often require breaking of a larger gauge group to the SM symmetry group.

-Searches for these bosons are conducted at hadron colliders by looking for narrow dilepton resonances.
+Searches for vector bosons are conducted at hadron colliders by looking for narrow dilepton resonances.
 A typical benchmark is sensitivity to the "sequential SM" Z', a boson with the couplings of the Z but with a higher mass.
 Current results from the LHC require the mass of such a particle to be above 2.5 TeV.
-With 14 TeV, it will be possible to discover such a resonance at 4.5 TeV, for 300 fb-1, and at 7 TeV, for 3000 fb-1.
+With 14 TeV, it will be possible to discover such a resonance at 4.5 TeV for 300 fb-1, and at 7 TeV for 3000 fb-1.
 The value of the production cross section and the leptonic forward-backward asymmetry (with respect to the direction of production) give information on the couplings of the Z'.
 At higher pp energies, the discovery reach increases to 12 TeV for 33 TeV and 30 TeV for the 100 TeV VLHC.